Quebec in Fall: Birds & Whales

 What to Expect

 Weather in late September and early October is usually pleasant, with warm days and cool nights.
-It is a good idea to bring footwear that is waterproof and rubber boots for shore and wetland areas.
-The whale-watching boat trips will be quite cool, so appropriate layered clothing, gloves and hat are recommended.
-The ferry is comfortable, with shelter and lots of seating space, but plan for warmer clothing if you want to observe from the outside decks.
+It is best to be prepared and bring layers.
+The whale-watching boat trips will be quite cool, so warm clothing, gloves and a hat are recommended.

-Most trails and paths that we follow are moderately easy to navigate.
-Participants in good health should experience no problems with the terrain, as our pace will be leisurely.
-We should not encounter significant numbers of mosquitos or black flies at that time of year; however, you may wish to bring mosquito repellent in case of an exceptionally warm day—mosquitoes or black flies are not usually a problem anywhere except perhaps in sheltered trails.
-Each evening, the list of birds and other wildlife will be reviewed during dinner, and plans for the next day will be discussed.
+It is a good idea to bring footwear that is waterproof for shore and wetland areas.
+We should not encounter significant numbers of mosquitos or black flies at that time of year; however, you may wish to bring mosquito repellent in case of an exceptionally warm day mosquitoes or black flies are not usually a problem anywhere except perhaps in sheltered trails.

 Featured Wildlife